-Uttarakhand UBSE 10th, 12th Results 2018 Date and Time: Results to be announced on this date
+Uttarakhand UBSE 10th, 12th Results 2018 Date and Time: Results announced

-UBSE 10th, 12th Results 2018: The Uttarakhand Board of Secondary Education (UBSE) will announce the board results for both Class 10th and 12th on May 26.
+UBSE 10th, 12th Results 2018: The Uttarakhand Board of Secondary Education (UBSE) has announced the board results for both Class 10th and 12th today, on May 26.
 The results will be available at the official websites, uaresults.nic.in, ubse.uk.gov.in at 11 am.
 This year, a total of 1,49,468 students had appeared for the HSC exam, and 1,32,371 for the SSC exams.
 The high school examinations were conducted from March 6 to 24, while the intermediate examintions were held between March 5 to March 24, 2018.

 The results will be available at the websites, examresults.net, indiaresults.com.
 The examination was conducted at around 1,309 examination centres across the state of Uttarakhand.
 Last year, the results were declared on May 25.